 Data Source PubMed is an online database of over 27 million citations of medical literature developed and maintained by the National Center for Biotechnology Information (NCBI) at the US National Library of Medicine [6].
 From Pubmed, articles published from 1980 to 2017 in the Journal of the American College of Cardiology (JACC), Circulation, and European Heart Journal were identified [7-9].
 Citation data such as PubMed ID, article type, article title, date of publication, and authorship list was obtained.
 From all journal articles, primary research articles were included for analysis.

 Author identification Authors were categorized as first, middle, or senior authorsbased on author list ordering.
 The first author, last author, and up to fifteen middle authors were identified.
-For all authors with a completefirst name listed, genderwas determined by matching first nameusing an online database containing 216,286 distinct namesacross 79 countries and 89 languages [10].
+For all authors with a completefirst name listed, sexwas determined by matching first nameusing an online database containing 216,286 distinct namesacross 79 countries and 89 languages [10].

 Analysis